mvolkmann/blog/src/lua.md

 learn about metamethods and metatables.

-are variables declared inside a function without the local keyword really global?
-\_G.name for global variables?
 The tonumber function takes a string and returns nil if the string cannot be converted to a number. is there a toboolean function? summarize the constants and functions in the math library and all The Standard, Libraries in markdown tables.